FIVE MOST SURPRISING FINDS

 Parker’s research shows that cognitive ability — the kind not measured in classrooms — is the strongest predictor of life outcomes after family structure.

-In 2012, the Protecting Black Life initiative mapped Planned Parenthood surgical abortion facilities.
-Their finding was clear.
-79 percent of these facilities are within walking distance of African American or Hispanic neighborhoods (Protecting Black Life / Studnicki et al., 2020).
+The Protecting Black Life initiative mapped Planned Parenthood’s surgical abortion facilities in 2012.
+Their finding was clear: 79 percent of them sit within walking distance of African American or Hispanic neighborhoods (Protecting Black Life / Studnicki et al., 2020).

 Planned Parenthood Surgical Facility Placement